call-learning/moodle-theme_clboost/README.md

 * Google analytics code can be inserted into the page header.
 The settings will also appear in the subthemes.
+They will only be enabled the user has accepted the cookies policy (see tools_policy).

 TODO
 ==